SharePoint/sp-dev-docs/docs/sp-add-ins/deploy-and-install-a-sharepoint-hosted-sharepoint-add-in.md

 ## Create an add-in catalog

 1. Sign in to your Office 365 subscription as an administrator.
-Select the add-in launcher icon, and then select the **Admin** add-in.
+Select the add-in launcher icon, and then select the **Admin** tile.

    *Figure 1.
 Office 365 add-in launcher*

    ![Office 365 App Launcher](../images/ec60797c-d329-4922-a811-70c64598f4d5.PNG)

-2. In the **Admin Center**, expand the **Admin** node in the task pane, and then select **SharePoint**.
+2. In the **Admin Center**, expand the **Admin centers** node in the task pane, and then select **SharePoint**.

-3. In the **SharePoint Admin Center**, select **add-ins** in the task pane.
+3. In the **SharePoint Admin Center**, select **apps** in the task pane.

-4. On the **add-ins** page, select **Add-in Catalog**.
+4. On the **apps** page, select **App Catalog**.
 (If there is already an add-in catalog site collection in the subscription, it opens and you are finished.
 You cannot create more than one add-in catalog in a subscription.)

-5. On the **Add-in Catalog Site** page, select **OK** to accept the default option and create a new add-in catalog site.
+5. On the **App Catalog Site** page, select **OK** to accept the default option and create a new app catalog site.

-6. In the **Create Add-in Catalog Site Collection** dialog, specify the title and website address of your add-in catalog site.
+6. In the **Create App Catalog Site Collection** dialog, specify the title and website address of your app catalog site.
 We recommend that you include "catalog" in the title and URL to make it memorable and distinguishable in the **SharePoint Admin Center**.

 7. Specify a **Time Zone** and set yourself as the **Administrator**.

-8. Set the **Storage Quota** to the lowest possible value (currently 110, but that can change), because the add-in packages you upload to this site collection are very small.
+8. Set the **Storage Quota** to the lowest possible value (currently 110, but that can change), because the packages you upload to this site collection are very small.

 9. Set the **Server Resource Quota** to 0 (zero), and then select **OK**.
 (The server resource quota is related to throttling poorly performing sandboxed solutions, but you won't be installing any sandboxed solutions on your add-in catalog site.)